Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Final Thoughts: The Verdict

 For most gardeners, the best weed killer for briars winner is the Southern Ag Crossbow Specialty Herbicide because it combines selective grass-safe control with powerful triclopyr chemistry at a reasonable per-acre cost.
 If you want maximum root kill on large infestations, grab the Roundup Pro Concentrate.
-And for targeted spot treatment around homes and gardens, nothing beats the Roundup Poison Ivy Plus Tough Brush Killer₂ for its rapid visual confirmation and fast rainfastness.
+And for targeted spot treatment around homes and gardens, nothing beats the Ortho GroundClear Poison Ivy & Tough Brush Killer₃ for its no-mix wand applicator and rapid visual confirmation.